Books For Medical Students: 6 Must Read Titles

 This book is perfect for any wannabe surgeons out there (neuro or otherwise).
 It gives a great detailed description of being a medical professional and particularly the pitfalls surgeons and doctors face.
 It provides a realistic view of training as a surgeon, treating patients in the NHS and of the emotional impact of being a doctor.

-I group these two books together as they are often mentioned in the same sentence.
+We grouped these two books together as they are often mentioned in the same sentence.
 They are frequently described as ‘life-changing’ and are often said to change your viewpoint on treating patients.
 They deal with death, dying and patient’s journeys at the end of life.
-These are beautiful written and incredibly moving.
+These are beautifully written and incredibly moving.
 To anybody who cries easy – be warned.

 Bad Science – Ben Goldacre